DecisionToolkit/dsntk-tck-patches/README.md

 ## Overview

-This is an opinionated set of patches to the original TCK test cases.
+This is an opinionated set of patches to the original [TCK](https://github.com/dmn-tck/tck) test cases.
 The rule of thumb is, that none of these patches should change the meaning of the test.
-There is a detailed description for each patch provided, explaining why this patch is applied.
+There is a detailed description for each patch provided with an explanation why this patch should be applied.

 ## Applying patches

-There is a dedicated [script](apply-patches.sh) named `apply-patches.sh` prepared for applying patches to the original TCK repository.
+There is a dedicated [script](apply-patches.sh) named `apply-patches.sh` prepared for applying patches to the original [TCK](https://github.com/dmn-tck/tck) repository.

-To apply all patches, clone a fresh copy of TCK master branch, for example to **~/Temp** directory:
+To apply all patches, clone a fresh copy of TCK [master](https://github.com/dmn-tck/tck/tree/master) branch, for example to `~/Temp` directory:

 ```shell
 $ cd ~/Temp
 $ git clone https://github.com/dmn-tck/tck.git tck
 ```

-After cloning the TCK master branch, run [apply-patches.sh](apply-patches.sh) script like this:
+After cloning the TCK [master](https://github.com/dmn-tck/tck/tree/master) branch, run [apply-patches.sh](apply-patches.sh) script like this:

 ```shell
 $ ./apply-patches ~/Temp/tck